google/glazier/doc/setup/new_actions.md

 # Creating New Actions

 Glazier's Actions are the core of the system's configuration language.
-Glazier ships with some [existing actions](../../glazier/lib/actions/README.md), but for more custom functionality, you can also create your own.
+Glazier ships with some [existing actions](../actions.md), but for more custom functionality, you can also create your own.

-Actions are defined in the [glazier/lib/actions/ module](../../glazier/lib/actions/).
+Actions are defined under [glazier/lib/actions](../../glazier/lib/actions/).

 ## BaseAction